Robert Letzler

 Conclusions: Great published interactives deliver important insights with thoughtful (conventional) graphics and smart interactive details.

-Interactive graphics used well strengthen your message and credibility while meeting the needs of users with diverse priorities, perspectives, and attention spans.
-Your readers will likely never see the care you took in cleaning the data, robustness testing your model, or exploring alternative hypotheses but they absolutely will have a chance to see whether you thought carefully about their needs, what they needed to know to understand your work and efficiently find the details they need, and whether you polished your legends, axis labels, and hover text.
+Effective interactive graphics strengthen your message and credibility while meeting the needs of users with diverse priorities, perspectives, and attention spans.
+Your readers will likely never see the care you took in cleaning the data, robustness testing your model, or exploring alternative hypotheses.
+They absolutely will see whether you thought carefully about their needs and made it easy to find the details they need.
+They will see whether you polished your legends, axis labels, and hover text.

-Your use of tools like menus and hover text benefits from learning, including the lessons above, experimentation, feedback from colleagues trained in the area, and experience.
-Make those choices judiciously by studying interactive design and doing the hard work to make your important conclusions nearly effortless to find and understand.
+Tools like menus and hover text benefit from learning, including the lessons above, experimentation, expert feedback, and experience.
+Judicious choices and iterative refinement make your important conclusions easy to find and understand.

-Good, detail oriented design builds your credibility and ensures that interactivity delivers your message better rather than distracting from it.
+Good, detail-oriented design builds your credibility and ensures that interactivity delivers your message rather than distracting from it.

 Biography: Rob Letzler is a policy-oriented data scientist and energy economist.
 He has worked with large and small organizations in the public, private, and non-profit sectors.
 He is a contributor to the Plotly documentation and holds a Ph.D. in Public Policy from the University of California, Berkeley.